Simple VPS hardening

 Local machine: new user SSH setup

-With our new user created, we need to set up proper SSH authentication for them.
-We’ll generate a new key pair specifically for this user rather than reusing the root key.
+Generate a new key pair for this user rather than reusing the root key.

 # generate new key pair